Documentation Contents:

 Texture foldout:

-//turn off the front icon:
+// Turn off the front icon:

-// or to turn off the head icons…
+// Turn off the head icons:

-Change an icon example:
+Change an icon (by texture index):

-Change an icon color example:
+Change an icon color (by color index):

 Thruster Control